Nick Lowe: Biography

 Lowe played Glastonbury 2011, performing a short solo set of Brinsley Schwarz tracks on The Spirit of 71 stage, where they played back in 1971, before heading to the Acoustic Stage for a full band show.
 On 29 October 2013, he released his first Christmas album, Quality Street, on Yep Roc Records.
 He performed two songs from this album on 7 December taping of NPR's Wait Wait...
 Don't Tell Me!

 In spring 2019 he embarked on tours, in both the US and UK, with American instrumental rock band Los Straitjackets.
 In June 2019 Lowe played at the Glastonbury Festival.
+In July 2024, he helped close out the Newport Folk Festival with Conan O'Brien.

 Personal life

 Lowe has been married twice.
 His first marriage to country singer Carlene Carter lasted from 1979 to 1990.
 He married designer Peta Waddington in 2010.
-The couple have a son, Roy, born in 2005 who is an aspiring musician who plays drums amongst other instruments.
+The couple have a son.

 Lowe lives in Brentford, London, England.